PtrMan/gameProjectPsiDelta/Readme.md

 # important about running / building the game with the Godot editor/engine

 This is a Godot 4.1 project.
-Using a double build of the engine is *highly RECOMMENDED*.
+Using a double build of the engine is * **highly RECOMMENDED** *.

-To do that under Windows you have to build Godot with
+To do that under Windows you have to build Godot with <br />
 ```scons platform=windows precision=double```

 # about realism: (a love letter to realism)